 - Finally, you have to bundle that content together to create a course.
 You have to figure out how best to divide your courses into digestible chunks and upload them into your LMS.

 This whole process is not necessarily difficult.
 But it will take both time and money.
-And sometimes, the sheer investment of hours and $$ you’ll have to put in creating your own online training courses may be enough to discourage you.
+And sometimes, the sheer investment of hours and $$ you’ll have to put in creating online courses on your own may be enough to discourage you.

 Using ready-made online training courses, however, is a whole other game.